eduhack/meteor-safer-apm/README.md

 ##### Freedom and felxibility

+Devs should have the freedom to choose how to deploy and operate this service as much as possible.

+##### Ease of integration

 It should be easy to integrate, change and scale this service.
-However, devs should have the freedom to choose how to deploy and run this service.

-##### Economical and ecological
+##### Resources

 The project and the package should aim to use as few code, space, memory and cpu as possible.

 ## How it works